 Where size represents the size of memory required in bytes(i.e., the number of contiguous memory locations to be allocated).

 But as mentioned before that the function malloc returns a void pointer, consequently a cast operator is required to change the returned pointer type based on our need, the above declaration could be presented in the following form:

 ptr_var=(type_cast* ) malloc (size)

 ptr_var is the name of the pointer that retains the starting address of allocated memory block,

 type_cast is the data type into which the returned pointer (or type void) is to be transformed, and size describes the size of the allocated memory block in bytes.

 ptr=(int*) malloc (10 * size of (int));

 Memory allocated by malloc function contains garbage value.

 Note that to verify that if the corresponding request is generated by malloc to allocate the memory granted by system RAM, or rejected (in case if required space is not available).
-We can make use the fact that if the necessary amount of memory is not allocated the malloc function returns a NULL.
+We can make use of the property in which the needed amount of memory is not assigned the malloc function returns a NULL.

 Definition of calloc()